k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Linux/PGSQL_setup.md

 When using TDM, you need to have a Postres SQL database engine.
 This document explains how to install such an engine.

 TDM 7.xx is certified to be used with PGSQL 9.6 & 13.
 - You can supply access to a Postgres SQL database engine if you have one.
-If you do not, one is supplied with the TDM application.
+If you do not, one is provided with the TDM application.
 - TDM requires a username & password with full create, delete and update privileges.
 - You also have the option install a Postgres SQL database engine from the K2View predefined **tarball** file.
-- The tarball that is supplied by **K2view** is PGSQL 13.3 with the TLS mode enabled.
+- The tarball provided by **K2View** is PGSQL 13.3 with the TLS mode enabled.
 - The user and password are **postgres**, port is the default port (5432).

 Locations of important files are as follows: